 Option A. (take home).
 The essays are written outside of the department, with full access to books, notes, and other resources.
 The completed essays should be fully documented with citations, double spaced, in 12 pt. font with one-inch margins.
 For the major field the student will have seven 24-hour days; for each minor field three 24-hour days.

-The written examination questions are sent via email from the Office Manager to the student on the appointed day/hour.
-The student returns his/her answers via email to the Office Manager by the predetermined deadline (seven 24-hour days after receipt of major field question(s); three 24-hour days after receipt of each minor field question).
+The written examination questions are sent via email from the Graduate Academic Advisor to the student on the appointed day/hour.
+The student returns his/her answers via email to the Graduate Academic Advisor by the predetermined deadline (seven 24-hour days after receipt of major field question(s); three 24-hour days after receipt of each minor field question).